Career Services at Fisher

 Events

-CCAP brings you several career-focused events every year such as workshops, employer site visits, and job fairs in the fall and spring semesters.
-We also host employer information sessions throughout the year, a variety of short tutorial help sessions, and a podcast to give you the basics for building a great career.
+Career Services brings you several career-focused events every year such as workshops, employer site visits, the Fisher Flight program, and a comprehensive job fair in the fall.
+We also host employer information sessions throughout the year, a variety of pop-up programs, and a podcast to give you the basics for building a great career.